 Lorelle: This first thing to do is take care of yourself.
 The big thing parents can do during a difficult time is put your own 'oxygen mask' on first.
 Try to look after yourself and get help if you find your emotions and feelings are overwhelming.

 Here are some other ways to support your child’s mental health:

-Talk openly about mental health: Try to talk about stress and anxiety as being pretty normal responses to what happen – particularly during COVID-19 and lockdowns, everyone would have felt stressed and anxious at some time.
+Talk openly about mental health: Try to talk about stress and anxiety as being pretty normal responses to what happen.

-Allow children to talk about negative feelings: It's OK for everyone to have challenging feelings in response to hard times like the pandemic.
+Allow children to talk about negative feelings: It's OK for everyone to have challenging feelings in response to hard times.
 Allow them to talk about the things they're disappointed about missing out on.
 It's reasonable to feel disappointed, and while talking through the issue won't solve it immediately, it can help relieve some of the negative feelings.

-Encourage them to be active: Some young people in Australia have been through a few lockdown periods and might only have had online connections with their friends for a while.
-As things improve, encourage them to reconnect with friends in the real world.
+Encourage them to be active: Children should be encouraged to connect with friends in the real world.
 Physical activity is very important for mental health, too.